 Typical Uses

-SIPs are popular in energy-efficient homes, while IMPs are common in warehouses, cold storage, and industrial buildings.
+SIPs for energy-efficient homes; IMPs for warehouses, cold storage, industrial buildings.

 5. Thermal Break Materials